LucasDeGaudio/CookunityBackendTest/README.md

 ### Considerations before running the application:

-The application runs on port 8083.
+The application runs on port 8000.
 You can modify the port binding in the `docker-compose.yml` file.

 Redis runs on port 6379 (the port is bound to the host port in case you want to inspect the db from a client, but it's not necessary for the app to work).
 If there is a conflict, modify or remove the port in the `docker-compose.yml` file (`ports` property in redis section).

 A Volume is used so that the Redis information is persisted.
 A `data` folder will be created when the container is built (in the project directory).
-You have to enable _Shared Drives_ in Docker for the volume to work.

 ### Steps to run: